-7. The test switch is situated on the rear portion of the cabin port shelf and is marked TAIL CHUTE TEST.
-The switch is used in conjunction with the parachute warning lamp to check the continuity of the control circuit, door release solenoid and release unit.
-The rear portion of the cabin port shelf also contains the parachute circuit breaker and supply fuses.
-A further

-0.5 amp. fuse, which protects the test circuit, is contained in a Belling Lee fuse-holder situated on the port side of the tail cone front former.
-Access to the latter fuse may be obtained when the parachute doors are open.
+chute test box, which is situated on the rear portion of the cabin port shelf.
+The switch is marked TAILCHUTE TEST and is used in conjunction with the parachute warning lamp to check the continuity of the control circuit, door release solenoid and release unit.
+The test box also contains the parachute circuit breaker.
+The test circuit is protected by a 0.5 amp fuse, which is situated on the port side of the tail cone front former.
 The cocking test plug is situated in the tail cone adjacent to the release unit, access being obtained through a door in the port side of the tail cone.
 The plug is used to connect a test set to the release unit circuit to check that the unit is serviceable and correctly cocked.
 The fillet access door must be open when using this test plug to allow the fillet micro switch to complete the test circuit to the release unit.